gsmainclusivetechlab/interop-docs/docs/testcases/creating-tc.md

     slug: org
 ```

-The field `slug` will be used to run the Test Case and `name` will be used by the Interoperability Test Platform to show a more user-friendly name in the UI for the Parties/Actors involved in the Test Case.
+The field `slug` is used internally by the the Interoperability Test Platform to execute the Test Case and `name` is used to show a more user-friendly name in the UI for the Parties/Actors involved in the Test Case.

 ### Test Steps